How it Works

 What Happens Next?

-• If the project meets compliance requirements, the LOA is issued.
+• If the project meets compliance requirements, the Letter of Authorization is issued.

 Step 03 illustration